Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: The and M oore nerve constructions

 \section{The $\Sdot$ and {M}oore nerve constructions}

-As part of the construction of $THH$ and $TC$ of simplicially enriched Waldhausen categories and the construction of the cyclotomic trace in the next section, we need to extend Waldhausen's $\Sdot$ construction and the nerve category construction to the context of simplicially enriched Waldhausen categories.
+As part of the construction of $THH$ and $TC$ of simplicially enriched Waldhausen categories and the construction of the cyclotomic trace in the Section~\ref{secdefthh}, we need to extend Waldhausen's $\Sdot$ construction and the nerve category construction to the context of simplicially enriched Waldhausen categories.
 We begin with the $\Sdot$ construction, where no difficulties arise.

 Let $\Ar[n]$ denote the lexicographically ordered set of ordered pairs of integers $i,j$ where $0\leq i\leq j\leq n$.
-Recall that for a Waldhausen category $\aC_{0}$, $\Sdot[n]\aC_{0}$ is the full subcategory of the category of functors $A=a_{-,-}\colon \Ar[n]\to \aC_{0}$ such that: \begin{enumerate} \item $a_{i,i}=*$, \item $a_{i,j}\to a_{i,k}$ is a cofibration , and \item $a_{i,i}\cup_{a_{i,j}}a_{i,k}\to a_{j,k}$ is an isomorphism \end{enumerate} for all $i\leq j\leq k$.
+Recall that for a Waldhausen category $\aC_{0}$, $\Sdot[n]\aC_{0}$ is the full subcategory of the category of functors $A=a_{-,-}\colon \Ar[n]\to \aC_{0}$ such that: \begin{enumerate} \item $a_{i,i}=*$, \item $a_{i,j}\to a_{i,k}$ is a cofibration, and \item $a_{i,i}\cup_{a_{i,j}}a_{i,k}\to a_{j,k}$ is an isomorphism \end{enumerate} for all $i\leq j\leq k$.
 A map in $\Sdot\aC_{0}$ is simply a natural transformation of functors $\Ar[n]\to \aC_{0}$.
 This becomes a Waldhausen category with weak equivalences defined objectwise and cofibrations defined to be the objectwise cofibrations $A\to B$ such that each map $a_{i,k}\cup_{a_{i,j}}b_{i,j}\to b_{i,k}$ is a cofibration.

-\begin{defn} For a simplicially enriched Waldhausen category $\aC$, let $\Sdot[n]\aC$ be the simplicially enriched category with objects the same as $\Sdot[n]\aC_{0}$ and simplicial sets of maps the simplicial set of natural transformations of functors $\Ar[n]\to \aC$. \end{defn}
+\begin{defn} For a simplicially enriched Waldhausen category $\aC$, let $\Sdot[n]\aC$ be the simplicially enriched category with objects the same as $\Sdot[n]\aC_{0}$ and with the simplicial set of maps $\Sdot[n]\aC(A,B)$ the simplicial set of natural transformations of functors $\Ar[n]\to \aC$ from $A$ to $B$. \end{defn}

 Condition~(iii) in the definition of $\Sdot$ implies that a map $A\to B$ is completely determined by the maps $a_{0,j}\to b_{0,j}$.
 Since the maps $a_{0,j}\to a_{0,j+1}$ are cofibrations, we can identify the simplicial set of maps $\Sdot[n]\aC(A,B)$ as a pullback over fibrations